The first step in financial reporting is recording business transactions. The business transactions are first recorded as journal entries.

-The cash account shows the balance of the company’s cash, including currency, coins, checking accounts, and saving accounts.
+The cash account shows the balance of the company’s cash, including currency, coins, checking accounts, and savings accounts.

 Account receivables are promises to pay a specific amount by a certain date.
 Accounts receivable are given by a buyer to a seller in a sales transaction.
 To the seller, accounts receivable is an asset.
 It is the right to receive cash in the future.

-Notes receivables are written promises made to a lender from a borrower.
+Notes receivables are written promises made to a lender by a borrower.
 It includes a specific amount, a certain date, and usually interest.

 Inventory includes items that the business sells for profit.
-Ford would include cars as its inventory until they are sold.
+Ford would include cars in its inventory until they are sold.